eigentaylor/eigentaylor.github.io/_posts/2026-01-25-consistentcardinal.md

 - In a Condorcet method, it's possible that the Condorcet winner is not the plurality (first-choice) winner, so the plurality winner could argue that they should have won, since they had the most intense support.
 There can also be no Condorcet winner at all, leading to ambiguity and distrust in the particular cycle-breaking method used.
 Whoever wins was beaten head-to-head by someone else, giving that candidate a legitimate claim to victory.
 - In a plurality system, it's commonplace for a third-party candidate to have far more votes than the difference between the two main candidates.
 This give the runner-up a claim that they were robbed of victory by the spoiler effect.
 - Any non-Condorcet ranked method is exactly that: not Condorcet-consistent.
 This leads to trust-destroying elections like Alaska 2022 and Burlington 2009, which both fueled massive repeal efforts against ranked choice voting.
+Since the 2022 Alaska failure, a strong repeal effort in 2024 barely failed by less than 1% of the vote, and it appears that it will be on the ballot again in 2026.

 Approval voting has no such issues.
 Since there is no spoiler effect, and since the winner always has the highest total approvals, no other candidate can have a legitimate claim to victory.
-If Jones wins with 600 approvals, and Bob has 550 approvals, then Bob can't claim that he was somehow robbed of victory.
+If Jones wins with 600 approvals, and Bob has 550 approvals, then Bob can't convincingly claim that he was somehow robbed of victory.

 There's no ranked data to pour through, to see if maybe those who approved both or neither actually preferred Bob to Jones.
 The 100 votes a third candidate Alice got weren't votes that "could have gone to Bob instead", as could be claimed under plurality.
-Exactly 50 more voters approved Jones and not Bob than Bob and not Jones.
-50 more voters had the choice to approve Bob alongside Jones, they had the pen in their hand and looked at the box, and they chose not to.
+Exactly 50 more voters approved Jones-and-not-Bob than Bob-and-not-Jones.
+50 more voters had the choice to approve Bob alongside Jones.
+They had the pen in their hand, looked at the box, and they chose not to.
 Jones can rightly say, "Skill issue, Bob.
 Try being more acceptable next time."

 In an age where trust in our institutions and elections are at an all-time low, having a voting system that can provide such a guarantee is invaluable.
-Approval voting is not just [mathematically elegant](../approval/){:target="_blank"}, it's not just [the most practical and cost-effective solution for our electoral problems](../practicalapproval/){:target="_blank"}, it is the only voting system that can guarantee an unassailable claim to victory for its winners in ALL elections.
+Approval voting is not just [mathematically elegant](../approval/){:target="_blank"}, it's not just [the most practical and cost-effective solution for our electoral problems](../practicalapproval/){:target="_blank"}, it is the only voting system that can guarantee an unassailable claim to victory for its winners in ALL non-tied elections.

 ## Appendix